psyanite/crust/README.md

 Backlog
 ================================================================
+* Add store suggestions on the "Write a Review" page
+* Add loading overlay when logging in
 * When updating profile, disable button onClick
 * Fix notification when I post a store post
 * Fix "Let us know" button color